 For each subject we ask a variety of church leaders to respond to the same questions, with an emphasis on seeing how belief shapes practice in a local church.

-- a paedobaptist minister who leads a church with mixed leadership and mixed membership
+- a paedobaptist minister who leads a church with a mixed leadership and mixed membership

 - a credobaptist minister who leads a dual practice church

-- a credobaptist minister who leads a baptist church with open membership
+- a credobaptist minister who leads an open membership church

 Name: Mike Gilbart-Smith